Online Sports Betting in MontanaPublished: | Updated:

 - In Helena, Montana, it is illegal to place a revolving fountain or lawn sprinkler in a spot where passersby may be hit.

-Popular Sports & Sports Teams
+Popular Sports & Sports Teams in 2024

 Montana is not home to any professional sports teams.
 Unsurprisingly, with a total of barely over one million residents, there’s not much of a draw for MLB, NBA, NFL, or NHL franchises.
 However, there are still teams residents Montanan like to root for.
 You can find those teams below.